 True Blue Pet Care

-Geoff Lee (2009-2013) has been a Camper since 2009 and will be joining the Staff in 2013 as a Rainbow Group Leader.
+Geoff Lee (2009-2016) originally joined us as a Camper in 2009, but joined our Staff as a Rainbow Group Leader beginning in 2013.
 He is the owner of Los Angeles, CA-based pet care service True Blue Pets which offers loving, focused pet sitting and dog walking services, along with new adoption consults and animal/pitbill rescue.